Genivia/ugrep/README.md

                   Match all input.
 Same as specifying an empty pattern to search.

            --max-files=NUM
                   Restrict the number of files matched to NUM.
 Note  that  --sort or  -J1  may  be  specified  to  produce replicable results.
 If --sort is specified, the number of threads spawned is limited to NUM.

+           --[no-]mmap[=MAX]
+                  Do  (not)  use  memory maps to search files.
+By default, memory maps are used under certain conditions to  improve  performance.
+                  When MAX is specified, use up to MAX mmap memory per thread.

            -N PATTERN, --neg-regexp=PATTERN
                   Specify  a negative PATTERN used during the search of the input: an input line is selected only if it matches any of  the  speci- fied  patterns  when PATTERN does not match.
 Same as -e (?^PAT- TERN).
 Negative PATTERN matches are removed  before  any  other specified  patterns are matched.
 Note that longer patterns take precedence over shorter patterns.
 This option may be  repeated.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

            --no-group-separator
                   Removes  the  group  separator  line from the output for context options -A, -B, and -C.

-           --[no-]hidden
-                  Do (not) search hidden files and directories.

-           --[no-]mmap
-                  Do  (not)  use  memory maps to search files.
-By default, memory maps are used under certain conditions to improve performance.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose filename extensions match the  specified